 This research will create an auditing toolkit — a scientific balance sheet — for the Northwest Atlantic’s capacity to absorb carbon dioxide from the atmosphere, now and in the future.
 Measurement of how much of the carbon dioxide emitted by human activities is absorbed by the ocean is critical for design and assessment of policies required to mitigate climate change.
 The module will assemble a unique suite of measurements and models in order to assess the carbon dioxide strength regionally.

-This is an example of web content describing a research program that I helped to create.
+Web content describing research programs that I helped to create for the Ocean Frontier Institute, in Halifax, Nova Scotia.
 The website's target audience is the public.
 Read on, here.

 Fin-ished?
 Citizen scientists cast CTDs as part of an investigation of salmon mortality in British Columbia’s Salish Sea